-(49) UNE has a clear and unequivocal commitment to supporting and protecting all employees who have acted in good faith in disclosing fraud and corruption within the University.

-(50) Protected disclosures can be made to:

-- a. the Vice-Chancellor and Chief Executive Officer; - b.
+- (49) UNE has a clear and unequivocal commitment to supporting and protecting all employees who have acted in good faith by disclosing fraud and corruption within the University. - (50) Protected disclosures can be made to: - a. the Vice-Chancellor and Chief Executive Officer: - b.
 Disclosures Coordinator, being the Director Audit and Risk; - c.
-Disclosures Officers (see Public Interest Disclosures Procedures); - d. the ICAC; - e. the Ombudsman; or - f. the Auditor General.

-(51) Employees are encouraged to report matters that show or tend to show incidences of fraud, corrupt conduct, maladministration or serious and substantial waste.
-The University will take all reasonable steps to provide protection to employees from any detrimental action in reprisal for making a protected disclosure in accordance with the Act and UNE's policy and procedures.

-(52) Employees should familiarise themselves with the Public Interest Disclosures policy and procedures.
+Disclosures Officers (see Public Interest Disclosure Procedures); - d. the Independent Commission Against Corruption; - e. the NSW Ombudsman; or - f. the Auditor General. - (51) Employees are encouraged to report matters that show or tend to show incidences of fraud, corrupt conduct, maladministration or serious and substantial waste.
+The University will take all reasonable steps to provide protection to employees from any detrimental action in reprisal for making a protected disclosure in accordance with the Act and UNE's policy and procedures. - (52) Employees should familiarise themselves with the Public Interest Disclosure and Whistleblower Policy and Public Interest Disclosure Procedures.